nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/ppi.rst

 1. Protein preparation
 +++++++++++++++++++++++

-First, we will import the complex from Protein Data Bank and preprocess it using Schrödinger Maestro (release 2020-1).
+We will import the complex from Protein Data Bank and preprocess it using Schrödinger Maestro (release 2020-1).

 a.
 Launch Maestro and **import the structure from PDB** by clicking ``File -> Get PDB...``, type in your PDB ID, e.g. ``4YY6``, and click ``Download``.
 The protein structure should appear in your workspace.